 To track your cycles, you simply take your BBT each morning at the same time before getting out of bed with a basal thermometer.
 You can track your temperature changes on a printable chart, which also includes space to note changes in cervical fluid.

-How to Train With Your Menstrual Cycle
+How to Exercise With Your Menstrual Cycle

 First, the rise in core body temperature that occurs after ovulation can affect how quickly you fatigue.
 One study showed that during the luteal phase, time to fatigue was reduced in hot and humid conditions.